whisller/ssmenv/README.md

 Now `ssmenv` will have all parameters from both `/service/my-service` and `/resource/mysql`.

 ## AWS Lambda decorator
-If you use AWS lambda, you might find handy `ssmenv_lambda` decorator.
+If you use AWS lambda, you might find handy `ssmenv` decorator.
 It behaves same as if you would initialise `SSMEnv` by hand, but additionally it injects instance of `SSMEnv` into `context.params` attribute.

 ```python
 from ssmenv import ssmenv